Privacy-Aware Data Cleaning

 Given the proliferation of sensitive user information, data privacy concerns have largely remained unexplored in data cleaning techniques.
 We explore a new privacy-aware data cleaning framework that aims to resolve data inconsistencies while protecting the sensitive information.
 We investigate an information exchange model that allows two parties A and B to work together to clean the data from A while disclosing minimal information from B. We propose a set of new repair operations that increase data utility while preserving data privacy.
 In a sister project, we consider an extended set of repair operations that provide more fine-grained choices on how to clean the data.
 This allows the user with options of how to improve data utility (i.e., cleanliness) while carefully controlling the level of information disclosure from sensitive data values.

-Integrity constraints such as functional dependencies capture attribute relationships based on syntactic equivalence.
-In this project, we go beyond just equality relationships and study a new class of dependencies called Ontology Functional Dependencies (OFDs) that capture attribute relationships based on synonym and hierarchical (is-a) relationships defined in an ontology.
-We study the theoretical foundations of OFDs, and a discovery algorithm that mines for OFDs in a data instance.
+Data dependencies play a fundamental role in preserving and enforcing data integrity.
+In relational data, integrity constraints such as functional dependencies capture attribute relationships based on syntactic equivalence.
+In this project, we explore new classes of data dependencies over graphs, possessing topological and syntactic constraints.
+We go beyond just equality relationships and study a new class of dependencies called Ontology Functional Dependencies (OFDs) that capture attribute relationships based on synonym and hierarchical (is-a) relationships defined in an ontology.
+We also study new dependencies over temporal graphs, called Temporal Graph Functional Dependencies (TGFDs), to capture topological and attribute constraints that persist over time.